rnielikki/Patapon-Info/pac/_build/md/createchangemodel.md

 # createChangeModel

-Adds a model to character. [changeModel](./changemodel.md) is required after this for applying the model.
+Adds a model to a unit. [changeModel](./changemodel.md) is required after this for applying the model.

 ## Code Information